mage/mage/docs-sources/includes/_Modules.md

 Once this command completes, we'll start our MAGE project in development mode.

-> In a separate terminal window
+> Using curl in a separate terminal window

 ```shell
 curl -X POST http://127.0.0.1:8080/game/players.register \